plgagne/Game-Boy-Essentials/drafts/Primer.md

 ### Emulation, the end of us all

 Here I'd do a cursory review of 3DS emulation, but why bother?
 Nintendo has kneecapped the store for the 3DS, meaning you can't buy anything anymore.
-Forget about paying for emulation of Game Boy games on a Nintendo device, just get an emulator for your computer and pirate every title instead.
+Forget about emulation of Game Boy games on a Nintendo device, it's all dead, just get an emulator for your computer and pirate every title instead.

 ### Third-Party Devices, inluding the Analogue Pocket